Types of Federal Student Aid

 Iowa Tuition Grant

-Iowa Tuition Grants are funded by the state of Iowa to its residents that demonstrate financial need and attend an independent (private) college in Iowa.
+Iowa Tuition Grants are funded by the state of Iowa to its undergraduate residents that demonstrate financial need and attend an independent (private) college in Iowa.

 Application for the Iowa Tuition Grant is accomplished by completing a Federal Application for Federal Student Aid (FAFSA).
 The FAFSA must be received by the processing center by the annual July 1 deadline.